-The CLICC study is one of the first randomised trials to test the effectiveness of clinical networks to lead changes in clinical practice and improve care.
-The CLICC study assessed whether a tailored, clinician-led intervention in nine hospitals within the Agency for Clinical Innovation’s Urology Network increases evidence based care for prostate cancer patients at high risk of recurrence after surgery.
+The CLICC study was one of the first randomised trials to test the effectiveness of clinical networks to lead changes in clinical practice and improve care.
+The CLICC study assessed whether a tailored, clinician-led intervention in nine hospitals within the Agency for Clinical Innovation’s Urology Network increased evidence-based care for prostate cancer patients at high risk of recurrence after surgery.

 The CLICC study also helped to boost research capacity in NSW by developing research tools and training PhD students.

 Papers reporting the results of the CLICC Study have been published.